SilkRose/Pony/src/stories/darling-and-date/02-practice-and-plan.md

 "Sure, what is it?"
 Rainbow asked.

-"A costume," Pinkie answered.
+"A costume."

 "Of what?"
-Rainbow asked.

-"A pegasus," Pinkie answered.
-"I think she needs it for modeling a dress."
+"A pegasus, I think she needs it for modeling a dress."

-"Okay," Rainbow said.
+"Okay."

 They trotted in silence for a moment before Rainbow asked, "Did you think Fluttershy was acting weird in there?"

 "How so?"
-Pinkie asked.

 "Why would she say she likes mares?"
-Rainbow said.

-"She could have just been trying to keep the conversation going," Pinkie said, "or my theory of her secretly having a crush on you is true."
+"She could have just been trying to keep the conversation going, or my theory of her secretly having a crush on you is true."

 A moment later, Pinkie continued, "Probably the first one, but you never know."